Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 tl_files/content/images/hodgkin/nodulaerer_typ.png

-Mixed cellularity Hodgkin lymphoma
+Mixed cellularity type

 25%